Skip to the main content

 Cytotechnologist

-Cytotechnologists are health professionals who analyze cellular changes, which can indicate the presence of specific diseases.
-By examining slides under a microscope, cytotechnologists can detect pre-cancerous cells, different cancers, and other cellular-based infections.
+Cytotechnologists are health professionals who analyze cellular changes.
+Examining slides under a microscope can indicate the presence of specific diseases.
+For example, cytotechnologists can detect pre-cancerous or cancer cells, and other cellular changes.

 Also Known As